jmil466/Rhithm/README.md

 This Game has been developed as apart of a University Project, and will unlikely see any future updates.

 ## Usage
-This code sample was tested using Unity 2020.1.3f1.
+This game was developed and tested using Unity 2020.1.3f1.

 For desktop gameplay, select the ```Main Menu``` scene.